Degrees and Requirements

 Area Distribution Requirements

-The humanities requirement may be met by selecting 12 quarter hours from at least 3 departments, excluding the major, from the following (if no courses are listed, all courses apply):
+The humanities requirement may be met by selecting 9 semester hours from at least 3 departments, excluding the major, from the following (if no courses are listed, all courses apply):

 - Classics in English

 - College of Arts and Sciences: CAS 1110

 - Communication Studies: COMS 3601 , 3602 , 3603

 - Dance: DANC 1010 , 1020 , 1040 , 1050 , 1700 , 2235 , 2700 , 2710 , 3150 , 3550 , 4550 , 4710 , 4711 , 4750